snowyu/property-manager.js/README.md

 ```

-or inject it as an ability(not ready yet):
+or inject it as an ability:

 these methods will be added(replaced):